Divorce Attorney: Legal Assistance

 with Property and Asset Division

-What is Considered Community and Non-community Property in Divorce?
+What is Considered Marital and Separate Property in Divorce?

-Non-community Property: Personal injury awards, gifts, inheritances, and pensions (vested prior to marriage).
+Separate Property: Personal injury awards, gifts, inheritances, and pensions (vested prior to marriage).
 Property purchased with the separate funds of one spouse remain the individual property of that spouse.
 Businesses owned prior to marriage remain personal property.
-However, any increased value of the business that occurs during marriage may become community property.
-If at any time separate property is combined with community property, it is likely to be considered community property.
+However, any increased value of the business that occurs during marriage may become marital property.
+If at any time separate property is combined with marital property, it is likely to be considered marital property.

 Equitable Division of Marital Property According to WV State Law